wouterwln/wouterwln.github.io/_posts/2021-12-10-AI-art-init.md

 ## What's keeping me from doing that

 Unfortunately, money.
 Training a GAN is computationally intensive and with the high GPU prices nowadays I can't afford an industry standard GPU to realize this stuff.
-Maybe my NFT collection will fund this project, we'll see where it goes ;).